ElmCast/.vim/README.md

 > call plug#begin()

 It doesn't take much to get that IDE feeling from a fresh Vim install.
 You will probably want to add more cool plugins, and configure languages just how you like it.
-Go for it!
+Make it your own!

 ### Plug ['tpope/vim-sensible'](https://github.com/tpope/vim-sensible)